glassopsaus/ANKCCalendar/README.md

 - Known non-blocking rough edges: WA event titles keep the fixture+club text together rather than a clean club field; the "unverified" label's meaning is broader now that Show Manager is a primary source for many events.

+## Next levers (considered, deferred — build if the trigger appears)

+- **Canonical club list / alias table for de-duplication.** Dedup currently matches events by distinctive club-name tokens drawn from title + location (handles the common case where sources put the club name in different fields, e.g. DV in the title vs Top Dog in the location).
+It CANNOT merge two copies that name the same club with *no shared distinctive token* (e.g. "K9 Scent Club" vs "Geelong Nose Work" for the same club).
+A canonical per-state club registry with aliases would fix that class, and would also strengthen the NSW Tracking/T&S disambiguation and the matcher's fuzzy name pairing.
+  *Deferred because:* the field-placement duplication (the observed problem) is already handled without it; a full registry+alias resolver across 8 states is a substantial subsystem; and the state-body club directories don't cleanly expose the *aliases* that would justify it (they list formal names only).
+  *Trigger to build:* real duplicates appear where the two copies share no distinctive token. *Best source when building:* harvest `vicdog.com/clubs/` (already scraped; clean canonical VIC names) and the equivalent club lists per state, rather than the harder-to-scrape state directories.
+Build it targeted at the observed cases, not speculatively.
+- **Canine Disc via CDA (`caninediscaustralia.com/event-schedule`).** The only place Canine Disc events are listed (they run under CDA, not the state bodies).
+Deferred because the schedule page is currently empty and is a GoDaddy-builder site with unstable markup. *Trigger to build:* the schedule page actually lists events — then assess the real markup before writing a parser.
+The discipline is already recognised if it reaches us via any source.